De Klassieker: History

 This rivalry heated up considerably in the early 1970s when these two clubs were arguably the best in the world and riots started to break between the sets of fans.
 During the early 1970s Ajax won 3 European Cups and 1 Intercontinental Cup, Feyenoord had won one European Cup, one Intercontinental Cup and one UEFA Cup.
 All these trophies won by Feyenoord at the time were the first to be won by a Dutch club.
 This success led to the Netherlands squad being filled with a majority of Ajax and Feyenoord players.
 These players would be important during the 1974 FIFA World Cup and 1978 FIFA World Cup in which they displayed what is known to be Total Football.

 During the season 1980/81, Feyenoord legend Wim Jansen, who played for Feyenoord for 15 years, made the leap to Ajax which created much anger for the Feyenoord fans.
 On his debut for Ajax, which happened to be an away game against Feyenoord, a Feyenoord fan threw an iceball in Jansen's eye, forcing him to leave the field for treatment.
 The rivalry intensified even further during the 1983/84 season when Ajax legend Johan Cruyff made the transfer from Ajax to Feyenoord.
 This was after a contract dispute between Cruyff and Ajax; Cruyff wanted a contract extension, but Ajax balked on account of his age.
 This transfer angered both fanbases; Ajax fans were outraged that Cruyff had jumped to their biggest rival, while Feyenoord fans did not like the fact that an Ajax legend would be joining their club.
 Some Feyenoord fans protested his arrival by hanging banners saying "Feyenoord Forever, Cruijff Never" being one of the more civilised ones.
 Many fans would also whistle and jeer at the newcomer during the friendly pre season games and whenever his name was announced in the stadium.
 Some fans even refused to enter the stadium whilst Cruyff played there.
-In the 1983/84 season, Feyenoord and Cruyff lost 8–2 to Ajax which was Feyenoord's worst loss to them ever.
-However Feyenoord ended up winning the league and cup.
+In the 1983/84 season, Feyenoord and Cruyff lost 8–2 to Ajax in Amsterdam which was Feyenoord's worst loss to them ever.
+However, Feyenoord won their home game 4-1, and Feyenoord ended up winning the league and cup that season.

 Both clubs have fallen from grace over the years, while fan violence has increased, and there is always a heavy police presence at the derby.
 The most serious incident occurred in the Beverwijk clash in 1997 when Ajax fan Carlo Picornie was killed and several others injured.
 The riots of 2005 were also a depressing chapter in the history of the two clubs.

+On 7 April 2024, Feyenoord beat Ajax 6–0, the biggest win ever for Feyenoord over Ajax and the biggest loss ever for Ajax in the Eredivisie.

+De Klassieker scheduled for 1 September 2024 was suspended after a police strike was announced.